Alix2580/listbutbetter/README.md

-# Welcome to the maintained Geometry Dash Unrated Demons List repo!
+# Welcome to WhirlGDPS Demonlist repo!

 # Website Disclaimer

-This website was made using the TSL template, so credits to their coding team.
+This website was made using the UDL template, so credits to their coding team.

 # FAQ